mittelmark/tmdoc/README.md

     - function  _list2mdtab_ to  add tables within code chunks
 - 2025-03-21 0.8.0
     - support for shell code embedding to generate graphics
-- 2025-03-XX 0.9.0
+- 2025-04-02 0.9.0
     - better support for Tcl man pages (images, code examples)
+    - support for kroki code chunks

 ## TODO

-- kroki code chunk support
+- kroki code chunk support  (done)
-- bibtex citation support (citer package)
+- bibtex citation support (citer package) using `[@ref]` syntax
 - test cases with examples for Markdown, LaTeX, and Tcl Man page format.
+- R code chunk with default opening a png file and adding dev.off so automatic generation  of, as well  use of  save.image  and load for  keeping  sessions between chunks

 ## See Also

 - [mkdoc](https://github.com/mittelmark/mkdoc) - converting Markdown output of